zakuArbor/zakuarbor.github.io/_posts/micro/2025/oct/2025-10-03-migration-codeberg.md

     * OVHCloud - French cloud service whom I found out about via an [article from the Register](https://www.theregister.com/2025/08/27/ovhcloud_interview/) where Microsoft could not guarantee data sovereignty.
 However it does not seem they have any ROCm enabled GPUs which may pose an issue if I wanted to do any ROCm related work in the future (though I guess it would make more sense to use CUDA or write HIP programs)
+* **Search Engine:** Google has been great to me thus far.
+I know others complained its search results have gotten worse over the years but it has been far better than other search engines I have used in the past such as Yahoo, DuckDuckGo, Brave Search and Ecosia.
+I heard Kagi is a good alternative, I should try the free version and see for myself before
+I make any commitment.